Tag Archives: Self Realization

 A Comprehensive Guide to Bhagavad-Gita-by HD Goswami (pg.68)

 A civilized society demands something more important than polished appearances and exhibitions of wealth.
 It places importance on respecting others.
 Jane Austen shares the same message in her novels.
 In Sense and Sensibility, there is a profound transformation in the heroine’s (Eleanor’s), younger sister, Marianne, who was rather clueless about civilized behavior and had a great intolerance for other points of view.
-She also nearly destroys hers physical body by a reckless policy of uncontrolled emotions.
-Eventually, Marianne comes to value Eleanor’s exceptional behavior and she finally, thoughtfully confesses, “I compare [my behavior] to what it ought to have been.
+She also nearly destroys her physical body by a reckless policy of uncontrolled emotions.
+Eventually, Marianne comes to value Eleanor’s exceptionally civil behavior and she finally, thoughtfully confesses, “I compare [my behavior] to what it ought to have been.
 I compare it with yours.”
 At this point, Marianne becomes a heroine–yay!
 So there you have it.
-Jane Austen is providing all her dear readers with characters like Marianne (one of my favorites) so that we can feel inspiration to change–even if we are also beginning our journey with somewhat extreme views or sensitivities (called ‘sensibilities’ in Jane’s day).
+Jane Austen gave us characters like Marianne (one of my favorites) so that we can feel inspiration to change–even if we are also beginning our journey with somewhat extreme views or sensitivities (called ‘sensibilities’ in Jane’s day).
 How do such characters work to change us?
-They influence us because in a Jane Austen novel, such well-written and famously realistic characters provide not just interesting reading but also a powerful tool for affecting our psychology.
-This is natural since, if we can appreciate a character as complex and flawed and basically, real enough, then we can be sufficiently affected.
-Assuming that we are not ‘dull elves’ and have introspection enough, we can catch at Austen’s message and it becomes natural for us to make critical associations and comparisons.
-This inspires changes to happen in our feelings, mind, motives and behaviors–and it affects the quality of our lives.

 2 Comments